NapsterSharath/MyTomcat/README.md

 # monit_role
-This is an ansible playbook to install monit
+This is an ansible role to install Tomcat.

+This role install specified verison of Tomcat in target nodes.